-You are in safe hands now, with your trading portfolios up 63% on the year, if you had followed every one of my Trade Alerts to the letter.
+You are in safe hands now, with your trading portfolios up 34% on the year, if you had followed every one of my Trade Alerts to the letter.

-So I am calling it quits for the year.
-By the time you read this, I will be well on my way to my beachfront estate at Incline Village on the pristine shores of Lake Tahoe, the car packed with Christmas presents, ski equipment, snowshoes, board games (yes, “Qi” is a word), my backpack, and food for 12 guests for a week.
+After that, I will be making a beeline for my beachfront estate at Incline Village on the pristine shores of Lake Tahoe.
+The car will be packed with Christmas presents, ski equipment, snowshoes, board games (yes, “Qi” is a word in Scrabble), my backpack, and food for 12 guests for a week.

 And what a year it has been.
 Over 26 trips and 40 speaking engagements in 20 countries, I managed to log 75,000 flight miles, a distance of roughly three times around the world.

 Some 250,000 frequent flier miles were posted to my various accounts.
 Whenever I board Virgin Airlines, the crew lines up at attention and snaps off a brisk salute.
 Needless to say, first class, for me, is the Land of Milk and Honey.

 The research I gathered was enough for me to publish 260 daily letters totaling 350,000 words.
 That is about half the length of Tolstoy’s War and Peace, but then Tolstoy had to pen his with a quill and ink, not Word for Windows.
 I also managed to pump out over 200 trade alerts with a success ratio of 80%.

 According to the email traffic, many of you did extremely well.
 If you are into triple digits, please send me an email.
 I would love to get a testimonial from you.
 And this was a year that many professionals describe as the most difficult of their careers.

 You know that when they are advertising power tools and Pajamagrams on CNBC, it is time to get out of Dodge.
 I’ll take the hint.

 There, I will consume a suitcase full of research and, after much cogitation and contemplation, write my 2015 Annual Asset Review, which I will publish on Tuesday, January 6, 2015.